 Dutch citizens tend to be extra happy during this time of year because of the warmer temperatures.
 During Spring, Dutchies like to hop on their bicycles, catch the first warm sun rays, and love to join some friends outside on a terrace for some drinks, like beer and wine, and of course, some Dutch snacks.

 Spring can be unpredictable weather-wise.
 As described above, there can be nice sunny days, and you can get away with wearing shorts.
 On other days it can be raining, and you will need a jacket to stay warm.

 Spring starts on March 20th and ends on June 20th in the Netherlands.
 Spring comes right after winter and right before summer.

 The Average temperature during Spring in The Netherlands is 10.3 degrees Celsius (50.54 degrees Fahrenheit).
 As spring comes right after winter, the temperature rises significantly in these three months.
 It is also the driest season of the four seasons, which makes it a great time to come and visit.

-There is lots of happy chatting on the streets, and people wave at each other.
+There are lots of happy chats on the streets, and people wave at each other.
 Kids have eight weeks of summer holiday, and everyone goes to the beach, hangs out in the parks, or organizes a barbecue with friends.
 Also, summer is well known for the many outdoor festivals that are organized during this season in The Netherlands.